tishtosh/Macrodata/README.md

 # Macrodata
-Macrodata Refinement Emulator
+MACRODATA REFINEMENT EMULATOR

+Created March 2024 by tishtosh

 Birthday greeting for a Severance fan.
+1) Name of Birthday receipient at top of page
+2) Click on the number grid.
+3) Digits fly to highlight the recipient birthday.
-Click on the grid files digits into the completion boxes.
+4) Digits fly into the completion boxes.
-At 100% completion for a box the birthday song plays.
+5) Completion box increases percent done.
+3) Birthday song plays at 100% completion.

 TODO:
 - Name and birthday currently hardcoded.
 Make optional paramater to the URL
+- Song only plays once on iPhone.